hongjisung/JS_DataStructure_Visualization/README.md

 yarn build
 ```
 **Precaution**
-For deploy webpage, It should be done that change package.json homepage to "."
+For deploy webpage, you should change the package.json homepage to "."
-If not, the relative path make error.
+If not, the relative path makes error.

 ### **Run Page**
 ```